 - Beautiful design available in 4 different colors

 What We Didn’t Like

 - Not ideal if you have calves with circumference more than 14 inches

 ECCO Sullivan Buckle – Most Trendy Product

 ECCO is a European shoe company founded in Denmark back in 1963.
-However, since then, they’ve grown quite a bit, with factories all throughout Europe and Asia.
-They’ve stuck around for a long time due to their affordability, great craftsmanship, and style.
+However, since then, they’ve grown quite a bit, with factories all over Europe and Asia.
+They’ve stuck around for a long time due to their affordability, awesome craftsmanship, and style.

 These are boots made for more narrow calves, and look beautiful on; not clunky at all despite the buckles that run up the side of each.
 The style is trendy, yet simultaneously versatile.
 The moto trend keeps getting bigger each year, it seems, and the classic riding boot style fits perfectly in there.

 Made of high-quality shiny leather, it’s soft, silky, and flexible while still maintaining a good amount of structure.

 The non-buckle side features a full zip for super-easy access.
 There is a bit of stretch goring to help accommodate different calf sizes but is rather sparse.

 How comfortable are they?